richie48/Mt5-pi-setup/README.md

    xrdb $HOME/.Xresources
    startlxde &
    ```
-   We can restart our vnc server and reconnect to it on vnc viewer now.
+   We can restart our VNC server and reconnect to it on vnc viewer now.
 We should now see a desktop displayed
    ```
    vncserver -kill :1
    vncserver :1
-   # Confirm server is running and the display
+   # Confirm the server is running and the display
    ps aux | grep vnc
-11. At this point although we can see a desktop display our chroot has no access to the X server.
+10. At this point, although we can see a desktop display, our chroot has no access to the X server.
 Below command allows any user include users in chroot to be able to connect to the X server
     ```
     export DISPLAY=:1
     xhost +local:
     ```
-    Now from within our chroot jail we `export DISPLAY=:1` to connect to our X server.
+    Now, from within our chroot jail we `export DISPLAY=:1` to connect to our X server.
 We should also install x11-apps and test our GUI shows up in vnc viewer.
 For this, we would be running xclock, which should render a GUI in our vnc viewer if the setup is correct
     ```
-    # sometimes wine apps need access to /tmp/.X11-unix and .Xauthority.
+    # Sometimes wine apps need access to /tmp/.X11-unix and .Xauthority.
     sudo mount --bind /tmp/.X11-unix /opt/amd64-bookworm/tmp/.X11-unix
     sudo cp /home/youruser/.Xauthority /opt/amd64-bookworm/root/
     export XAUTHORITY=/root/.Xauthority